jawira/case-converter/docs/detection-algorithm.md

 1. If input string contains `_` (underscore character), then `_` is used to split string.
 2. If input string contains `-` (dash character), then `-` is used to split string.
 3. If input string contains `␣` (space character), then `␣` is used to split string.
+4. If input string contains `.` (space character), then `.` is used to split string.
-4. If input string contains uppercase characters only, then the input string is considered to be a single word.
+5. If input string contains uppercase characters only, then the input string is considered to be a single word.
-5. Finally, uppercase characters are used to split string.
+6. Finally, uppercase characters are used to split string.